 Thanks to Deadpool, now you all know the legendary story of the motor-mouthed, psychotic Wade Wilson (played by Ryan Reynolds).
-In hopes of continuing a life with his one true love, he chose to undergo experiments that would cure his cancer, and turn him into a superhero.
-Instead, the skin all over his body became incredibly scarred (making him incredibly self-conscious), and his incredible healing factor left him invincible and immortal.
+In hopes of continuing a life with his one true love, Vanessa, he chose to undergo experiments that would cure his cancer.
+Instead, the skin all over his body became incredibly scarred (making him incredibly self-conscious), and he got a stunning healing factor that left him invincible and immortal, turning him into a superhero.
 At the end of the movie we saw him get sweet, bloody vengeance against those who tortured him, and reunite with his love... so what's next?

 Cable could be easily described as being one of the more complicated characters from the history of Marvel Comics.
 First introduced in 1986, he was established as the child of Cyclops and Madelyne Pryor (a clone of Jean Grey), and due to machinations involving Apocalypse and Mister Sinister was infected with a deadly techno-virus.
-With no other options available to save the young Nathan Summers, it was agreed that the child would be sent to and grow up in the future, where a cure would be available.
+With no other options available to save the young Nathan Summers, it was agreed that the child would be sent to the future, where he could grow up with a cure available.
 Being a mutant with incredible telekinetic and telepathic abilities, he grew up to be incredibly strong (taking on the name Cable) and eventually time traveled to the past in order to try and right the world and prevent a horrific future.